Sunday 21st February 2021

 and worthily magnify your holy name;

-We are truly sorry and repent of all our sins.
+We are sorry and ashamed, and repent of all our sins.

 For the sake of your Son Jesus Christ,